qRe0/cart-api/README.md

 ### Remove from cart

-An existing item should be removed from a cart.
-Should fail if the cart does not exist or if the item does not exist.
+Removes an existing item from a cart.
+The operation fails if the cart or the item does not exist.

 ```sh
 DELETE http://localhost:3000/carts/1/items/1